antarctica/bas-air-unit-network-dataset/README.md

 **WARNING:** Running these commands within an existing workspace directory will reset the dataset, deleting any existing data.
 Ensure you have suitable backups of existing data.

+**Note:** Due to an internal limitation, on Windows computers the workspace directory must be on the same drive as the Python interpreter.
+This will almost always be the `C:` drive.

 [1]

 ```